Health

 Each of the following five elements must be present for a patient to have a proper civil cause of action for the tort of abandonment:

-1. Health care treatment was unreasonably discontinued.
+1. Healthcare treatment was unreasonably discontinued.

 4. The health care provider should have reasonably foreseen that harm to the patient would arise from the termination of the care (proximate cause).